About LayeredGeo

 Who it's for

-LayeredGeo is used by geotechnical engineers, civil engineers, environmental consultants, town planners, and property developers for desktop study and site screening work.
-It is not a substitute for a licensed geotechnical investigation — it's a starting point.
+LayeredGeo is used by geotechnical engineers, civil engineers, environmental consultants, town planners, property developers, and home buyers.
+Our professional tools are a starting point for desktop study - not a substitute for a licensed geotechnical investigation.

 Coverage